openstack/openstack-ansible-specs/specs/kilo/master-kilofication.rst

 :date: 2015-03-23 13:00
 :tags: kilo, update,

-Update the various os-ansible-deployment playbooks and roles in the master branch with the changes necessary to implement a fully functional and updated kilo deployment.
+Update the various openstack-ansible playbooks and roles in the master branch with the changes necessary to implement a fully functional and updated kilo deployment.